 You start to lose your audience when you say too many things, and you don’t mention what they attended the webinar to listen to.

 Make sure you stick to everything you promised – not just the presentation’s content but also timing.
-It keeps their attention throughout the presentation and also keeps your credibility after the webinar.
+It keeps audience attention throughout the presentation and also keeps your credibility after the webinar.

 5. Plan ahead of your webinar